 Qualifying classroom environmental data and what constitutes optimal learning conditions has been the pioneering goal of the Learnometer project (7) begun by Professor Stephen Heppell, who has worked with a team of experts since 2015 to develop a classroom environmental sensor unit as a result.
 The resulting units have been operated in schools world-wide, further adding to the data about how classrooms can be enhanced.
 Prof Heppell has also collated information on what conditions are optimal for learning as part of the Learnometer.com site at http://rubble.heppell.net/learnometer/remedy.html, and is preparing an enhanced Learnometer device for 2019 .

-The goal of all these steps is empower students and schools with how data can be used to enhance learning conditions, for all of the tangible reasons found in the research cited above.
-Doing so also presents the opportunity to link curriculum with skills collated in the Future Readiness Framework (FutureWe.org/framework), a collation of best practice that sets out five big picture ‘literacies’ which can enable students to adapt no matter what their future in a more digital and automated era brings.
+The goal of all these ideas is to empower students and schools with how data can be used to enhance learning conditions, for all of the tangible reasons found in the research cited above.
+Doing so also presents the opportunity to link curriculum with skills collated in the Be Future Ready Framework (FutureWe.org/framework), a collation of best practice that sets out five big picture ‘literacies’ which can enable students to adapt no matter what their future in a more digital and automated era brings.
 Specifically the ‘Thinking and Planning’ literacy covers critical thinking and problem-solving skills, both of which can be boosted for students who participate in the project-based steps Jonathan is developing.